kalleandreasson/scAIentific/README.md

-# scAIentific: AI-powered Research Front Analysis
+# scAIentific: AI-powered Research Front Analyzer

 ## Overview

-scAIentific is an application designed to assist researchers and students in their researches.
-By utilizing advanced AI algorithms, scAIentific simplifies the process of identifying key trends, themes, and findings within 250 scientific articles.
-This tool aims to make the exploration of the research front more efficient and accessible, saving time and resources for its users.
+scAIentific is an application designed to assist researchers and students with their research.
+By utilizing an advanced AI model, scAIentific simplifies the process of identifying key trends, themes, and findings across a vast array of scientific articles.
+This tool aims to make the exploration of the research frontier more efficient and accessible, thereby saving time and resources for its users.

 ### Project Origin